-- Turimetta Beach – This beach is closest to Sydney and is at a distance of just 30 kilometres.
-The beach is a very small beach between Turimetta and Narrabean Head.
+The Turimetta beach is the closest option and is at a distance of just 30 kilometres from Sydney.
+The beach is a very small beach of just 350 metres and is located between Turimetta and Narrabean Head.

 Directions for reaching Turimetta beach using Google maps.

-- Barrenjoey Lighthouse – The lighthouse stands at the Palm beach.
-And is about 45 kilometres from Sydney.
-The lighthouse is accessible through two ways and is a bit of walk to reach to the top.
+The Barrenjoey lighthouse stands at the Palm beach and is about 45 kilometres from Sydney.
+The lighthouse is accessible through two ways and is a bit of steep hike to reach to the top.
 Read Hike to Barrenjoey lighthouse for the details.

 Directions for reaching Barrenjoey lighthouse using Google maps.

-- Thredbo – Distance of about 500 kilometres from Sydney, and is located in Kosciuszko National Park.
-Thredbo is a very famous skiing destination in Australia during winters.
-And in summers, it offers some awesome hiking trails.
-As there is absolutely no light pollution on the trails, this makes is best for viewing the Milky Way.
+Distance of about 500 kilometres from Sydney, Thredbo is located in the Kosciuszko National Park.
+It is part of the Snowy mountains, and is a very famous skiing destination in Australia during the winter season.
+And in summer season, the national park offers the visitors with some breath taking hiking trails.
+As there is absolutely no light pollution in the national park, the town of Thredbo place makes it best for viewing the Milky Way.